girgismicheal/Customer-Churn-Classification-using-R/README.md

 > cat("\nThe number of duplicates in the data ",sum(duplicated(data)))
 > cat("\nThe number of nulls in the data ", sum(is.na(data)))
 > ```
-> - The number of duplicates in the data  22
+> - The number of duplicates in the data is 22
-> - The number of nulls in the data  11
+> - The number of nulls in the data is 11
 > #### Remove Nulls and Duplicates
 > ```{r}
 > data <- na.exclude(data)